‘Good Samaritan’ praised for actions in Indiana mall shooting - NewsBreak

 Indiana lawmakers said they were grateful for his actions.
 In a statement, Sen. Mike Braun said he was grateful for the man.

-“Praying for families of those killed in a senseless act of violence in Greenwood tonight, and grateful for the brave armed citizen who took action to stop the perpetrator and prevent further tragic loss of life,” Braun said via Twitter .‘It was chaos’: Witnesses describe scene inside mall during shooting
+“Praying for families of those killed in a senseless act of violence in Greenwood tonight, and grateful for the brave armed citizen who took action to stop the perpetrator and prevent further tragic loss of life,” Braun said via Twitter .

 Rep. Jim Banks said: “I am praying for the three victims of the tragedy in Greenwood this weekend and their families.
 It’s painful to see this sort of senseless violence so close to home.
 But I’m grateful a good guy with a gun was there to prevent further casualties.”